 Even smaller Maine towns like Bar Harbor, Rockland, and Brunswick are developing plant-based options driven by the tourist season and a growing wellness economy.

-What Makes Maine’s Vegan Scene Special
+What Makes Maine’s Vegan Scene Especially Distinctive?

 The connection to local agriculture is extraordinary in Maine.
 The short growing season means chefs must be creative with preservation and fermentation, and the resulting winter menus are some of the most inventive you’ll find anywhere in New England.